kandowontu/famidash-snes-port/README.md

 # famidash-snes-port

+WORK DONE BY CLAUDE - THIS SUCKS REALLY BAD

 Exploratory work on porting [Famidash](https://github.com/tfdsoft/famidash) — a Geometry Dash demake for the NES (cc65 / MMC3) — to the SNES.